-- 1. Academic cheating or plagiarism, which includes the unauthorized use of Artificial Intelligence (AI) sources for any type of assignment outside of any parameters specifically communicated by faculty. - 2.
-Possession of firearms, fireworks, explosives, or any other material or weapon or weapon replica considered deadly or dangerous - 3.
-Posting of unauthorized content/flyers/posters/media anywhere on campus property - 4.
-Furnishing false information to the College, including forgery, alteration, or misuse of college documents, timesheets, records, or identification - 5.
-Disruptive or disorderly behavior in the classroom, on campus, or at a college-related function - 6.
-Physical violence or the threat of physical violence - 7.
-Sexual harassment or other forms of harassment - 8.
-Cyberbullying - 9.
-Stalking - 10.
-Assault and/or battery - 11.
-Manufacture, possession, sale, or use of controlled or illegal substances, including alcohol, unless expressly permitted by the college officials or law permitted by the college officials or law - 12.
-Destruction, damage, or misuse of public or private property - 13.
-Illegal entry and/or occupation of college property - 14.
-Theft, larceny, embezzlement of public or private property, including issuance of bad checks - 15.
-Unauthorized use of computers or software - 16.
-Obscene conduct - 17.
-Failure to comply with the reasonable direction of college officials in performing their duties - 18.
-Violation of other college policies or regulations or violation of federal, state, or local laws - 19.
-Using the college name for soliciting funds or other activities without prior permission - 20.
-Acting or speaking, including in assembly, on campus which disrupts the normal functions of the College or its authorized activities its authorized activities - 21.
-Violation of campus parking rules - 22.
-Theft, modifications and/or vandalizing of electronic data or unauthorized entry of databases - 23.
-Violation of disciplinary sanctions - 24.
-Consumption of food or drink in prohibited areas, prohibited locations - 25.
-Aiding or abetting another in an action that would incur college discipline that would incur college discipline - 26.
-Smoking or use of tobacco products - Failure to wear footwear in college buildings - 28.
-Disruption or interference with the orderly conduct of a disciplinary proceeding - Flagrant disregard or unwillingness to follow Campus mandates related to pandemic or other health-crises protocols. - 30.
-Reporting Misconduct - 31.
-Charges for violations of the student code may be initiated by a campus community member (faculty, student, staff, and administrator) or by an on-campus visitor via the College Incident
+1. Academic cheating or plagiarism

+2. Possession of firearms, fireworks, explosives, or any other material or weapon or weapon replica considered deadly or dangerous

+3. Furnishing false information to the College including forgery, alteration, or misuse of college documents, timesheets, records or identification

+4. Disruptive or disorderly behavior in the classroom, on campus, or at a college-related function

+5. Physical violence or the threat of physical violence

+6. Sexual harassment or other forms of harassment

+- 7.Cyberbullying - 8.
+Stalking

+9. Assault and/or battery

+10. Manufacture, possession, sale or use of controlled or illegal substances, including alcohol, unless expressly permitted by the college officials or law permitted by the college officials or law

+11. Destruction, damage, or misuse of public or private property

+12. Illegal entry and/or occupation of college property

+13. Theft, larceny, embezzlement of public or private property, including issuance of bad checks

+14. Unauthorized use of computers or software

+15. Obscene conduct

+16. Failure to comply with reasonable direction of college officials in performing their duties

+17. Violation of other college policies or regulations, or violation of federal, state or local laws

+18. Using the college name for soliciting funds or other activities without prior permission

+19. Acting or speaking, including in assembly, on campus which disrupts the normal functions of the College or its authorized activities its authorized activities

+20. Violation of campus parking rules

+21. Theft, modifications and/or vandalizing of electronic data or unauthorized entry of databases

+22. Violation of disciplinary sanctions

+23. Consumption of food or drink in prohibited areas prohibited locations

+24. Aiding or abetting another in an action that would incur college discipline that would incur college discipline

+25. Smoking or use of tobacco products

+26. Failure to wear footwear in college buildings

+27. Disruption or interference with the orderly conduct of a disciplinary proceeding

+28. Flagrant disregard or unwillingness to follow Campus mandates related to pandemic or other health-crises protocols.

+B. Reporting Misconduct

-- Report form available at the Office of Student Services.
-Retaliation against the person reporting the violation is strictly forbidden and will result in disciplinary action. - 32.
-Code violations are to be filed within the semester of occurrence in writing with the Dean of Student Affairs for Judicial Affairs, or designee who will review the complaint and make a determination to dismiss or proceed with disciplinary action.
-If the determination is to proceed, the Dean of Student Affairs will notify the student in writing of the charges no more than 21 days from the original complaint. - 33.
-If the Dean of Student Affairs, in consultation with the Vice President of Student Services, determines that the matter is primarily related to academic integrity, including, but not limited to, cheating and plagiarism, the matter will be referred by the Senior Vice President of Academic and Student Affairs to the appropriate Academic Division Dean for further investigation and determination of outcomes.
-In unique cases, the Senior Vice President of Academic and Student Affairs and the Dean of Student Affairs can decide together if the matter, while primarily academic in nature, should nonetheless follow the formal Student Conduct process overseen by the Dean of Student Affairs for Judicial Affairs. - 34.
-In light of extenuating circumstances such as a pandemic, some disciplinary steps may need to be taken on a remote/virtual process. - 35.
-Dean of Student Affairs Preliminary Hearing
+1. Charges for violations of the student code may be initiated by a campus community member (faculty, student, staff and administrator) or by an on-campus visitor via the College Incident Report form available at the Office of Student Services.
+Retaliation against the person reporting the violation is strictly forbidden and will result in disciplinary action.

+2. Code violations are to be filed within the semester of occurrence in writing with the Dean of Student Affairs for Judicial Affairs, or designee who will review the complaint and make a determination to dismiss or proceed with disciplinary action.
+If the determination is to proceed, the Dean of Student Affairs will notify the student in writing of the charges no more than 21 days from the original complaint.

+3. If the Dean of Student Affairs, in consultation with the Vice President of Student Services, determines that the matter is primarily related to academic integrity, including, but not limited to, cheating and plagiarism, the matter will be referred by the Senior Vice President of Academic and Student Affairs to the appropriate Academic Division Dean for further investigation and determination of outcomes.
+In unique cases, the Senior Vice President of Academic and Student Affairs and the Dean of Student Affairs can decide together if the matter, while primarily academic in nature, should nonetheless follow the formal Student Conduct process, overseen by the Dean of Student Affairs for Judicial Affairs.

+4. In light of extenuating circumstances such as a pandemic, some disciplinary steps may need to take on a remote/virtual process.

+C. Dean of Student Affairs Preliminary Hearing